browserengineering/book/book/scripts.md

 build [from source](https://github.com/amol-/dukpy).

-If you're following along in something other than Python, you might need to skip this chapter.
-If you're using C or C++, you could try binding directly to the `duktape` library that `dukpy` uses.
+If you're following along in something other than Python, you might need to skip this chapter, though you could try binding directly to the `duktape` library that `dukpy` uses.
 :::

-To test whether you installed DukPy correctly, execute:
+To test whether you installed DukPy correctly, execute this:

 ``` {.python expected=False}
 import dukpy